-If you prefer to bring your own gear here are the minimum standards for what may be acceptable.
-If equipment doesn't meet the standards, it will be stored in a locked and secure location at base camp.
+OBCA will supply these items and we recommend using our gear.
+If you strongly prefer to bring your own we have minimum standards for what may be acceptable.
+Instructors will check your gear at course start to make sure it will work in this context.
+If you bring gear that doesn't meet the standards, it will be stored in a locked secure location and returned to you at the end of course.

-- Sleeping pads Can be 3⁄4 to full size in length.
-They can be closed-cell foam (Ridge-Rest or Z-Rest) or inflatable (Therma-Rest®).
+- Sleeping pads: Can be 3⁄4 to full size in length.
+They can be closed-cell foam (Ridge-Rest or Z-Rest) or inflatable (Therma-Rest[®]).
 If you bring an inflatable pad you must bring a patch kit as well.
-Note that inflatable pads usually weigh considerably more than closed-cell foam pads. - Backpacks Need to have a minimum capacity of 80 Liters (4,900 cubic inches) and should be able to carry 45-60 lbs. comfortably.
+Note that inflatable pads usually weigh considerably more than closed-cell foam pads. - Backpacks: Need to have a minimum capacity of 80 Liters (4,900 cubic inches) and should be able to carry 45-60 lbs. comfortably.
 Internal frame design is recommended.
-Side pockets are useful to access equipment while on the trail, such as water bottles. - Sleeping bags Need to be made from synthetic materials (down fill is not appropriate for our purposes) and have a 0 degree warmth rating for November - February courses and a 15-20 degree rating for March - April courses.
+Side pockets are useful to access equipment while on the trail, such as water bottles. - Sleeping bags: Need to be made from synthetic materials (no down fill).
+Courses held November February require a 0 degree warmth rating.
+Courses held March April require a 15-20 degree rating.